One of the fundamental elements to my work with creatives is a shift in mindset.

 I’ve got you, babe.

 (Oh, and if you’re not yet alumni but you’re kind of intrigued about Expansive Capacity, let’s get you on your way to qualifying by starting your 100-day journey with us today!
 Ooh, not yet ready to commit to 100 days of life-changing [NOT exaggerating] Self-Management for Actors investment in yourself under our care?
 Okay.
 That’s cool.
 We’ve gotchoo covered too!
-Here’s an 11-day freebie to at least get your tools up to shape so you can compete wherever you are.
+Let us get you in gear with some FREE training to at least get your tools up to shape so you can compete wherever you are.
 Mindset… we’ll have to get to it someday, hon.
 That’s the one common thread in EVERY creative I’ve ever worked with — from those starting out to those with multiple gold-and-shiny awards.
 The deeper work *has* to happen.
 So… whenever you’re ready, I’m here.
 Don’t wait ’til you’ve had too many Upper-Limit Problems show themselves to you before you seek out my help.
 That’s all totally optional resistance you’re gonna get tangled up in and I’d love to help you get through as much of that with as little nonsense as possible.
 Yes, this career can actually be filled with EASE.
 Your gut already suspects that, though, doesn’t it?
 Yeah… I thought so.
 Please don’t feel like you have to keep doing it “the hard way” just because that’s all you know from your journey thus far.
 K?)

 Wow.
 That was one long parenthetical. 😉 Sure hope you read it!